 We have developed different photoacoustic molecular imaging technologies, with the emphasis on improving detection sensitivity and imaging depth.
-For example, we developed reversible photoacoustic molecular imaging, based on a genetically encoded non-fluorescent near-infrared bacterial phytochrome BphP1.
+For example, we developed reversible photoacoustic molecular imaging, based on a genetically encoded non-fluorescent near-infrared bacterial phytochrome.
 This technology enables single-wavelength differential imaging that substantially enhances detection sensitivity to tens of cancer cells and achieves sub-optical-diffraction resolution.
-With these technology advancements, photoacoustic molecular imaging gains the sufficient sensitivity to detect tumor metastasis in deep tissue in vivo.
+With these technology advancements, photoacoustic molecular imaging gains the sufficient sensitivity to detect tumor metastasis and tissue hypoxia in vivo.

 - J. Brunker , J. Yao , J. Laufer , S. E. Bohndiek, ‘Photoacoustic imaging using genetically expressed reporters: a review’, Journal of Biomedial Optics, 2017, 22 (7), 070901-070901

 - J. Yao, Andrii Kaberniuk, Lei Li , Daria Shcherbakova , Ruiying Zhang , Lidai Wang , Guo Li , Vladislav Verkhusha, Lihong Wang, ‘Reversibly switchable photoacoustic tomography using bacterial phytochrome as a genetically-encoded near-infrared photochromic probe’, Nature Methods, 13(1), 2016, 67-73.

 - J. Yao, Xia, J., Maslov, K.I., Nasiriavanaki, M., et al., “Noninvasive photoacoustic computed tomography of mouse brain metabolism in vivo”, Neuroimage, 2013.
 64(1): p.
 257-266.